 TCI Gives Back

 Tall Clubs International is committed to giving back, and to raising awareness about issues affecting the tall community.
-In addition to social activities on the local and international level, we also work hard to send a tall message to a world dominated by goods and services designed for the, well basically, less vertically gifted.
-Awarding college scholarships to tall teens; fighting for legroom in the airline industry; and, fundraising for Marfan Syndrome, are but a few examples of how TCI works hard to positively influence tall lives around the globe.
+In addition to social activities on the local and international level, we also work hard to send a tall message to a world dominated by goods and services designed for the less vertically gifted.
+Awarding college scholarships to tall teens; fighting for legroom in the airline industry; and, fundraising for Marfan syndrome, are but a few examples of how TCI works hard to positively influence tall lives around the globe.

 The Tall Clubs International Foundation, Inc.is a separate IRS 501(C)3 status non-profit organization created to benefit the interest of tall people by initially funding scholarships for all students under 21 years of age, attending their first year of college and who meet the height requirements of 6’2′′ for men and 5’10′′ for women.

-Annually, at TCI Convention, TCI awards student scholarship(s) of up to $1000 each to tall students who are under 21 years of age and attending their first year of college in the following Fall.
-The recipients must also meet the TCI height requirement minimums of 5’10′′ for women and 6’2′′ for men.
+Annually, the TCI Foundation awards student scholarship(s) of up to $1000 each to tall students who are under 21 years of age and attending their first year of college in the following Fall.
+The recipients must also meet the TCI height requirement minimums of 5’10′′ for women and 6’2" for men.